-Abortion is legal throughout all 9 months of pregnancy, for any reason, up to the moment of birth.
+Abortion is permitted throughout all 9 months of pregnancy, for any reason, up to the moment of birth.

-All abortions are funded with taxpayer dollars through the provincial health care system (except New Brunswick).
+All abortions are funded with taxpayer dollars through the provincial health care system (except New Brunswick where private "clinic" abortions are not).
 This, despite the fact that polls show a majority of Canadians, up to 68% in a 2009 poll, significantly disagree with their dollars being used to kill babies.

 New Brunswick taxpayers fund hospital abortions, but not those done at for-profit, privately owned clinics.